swannodette/logic-tutorial/README.md

 Unification
 ----

 Earlier I lied about assignment when using the `==` operator.
 The `==` operator means that we want to unify two terms.
 This means we'd like the computer to take two things and attempt to make them equal.
-If logic variables occur in either of the terms, the computer will try to bind that logic variable to what ever value matches in the other term.
-If the computer can't make two terms equal, it fails - this is why sometimes we don't see any results.
+If logic variables occur in either of the terms, the computer will try to bind that logic variable to whatever value matches in the other term.
+If the computer can't make two terms equal, it fails – this is why sometimes we don't see any results.

 Consider the following: